mondem0/tank-test-2/README.md

      - `PathVisualTransparency` *(NumberValue 0-1, default 0.2)* – Transparency of the beams.
      - `PathVisualColor` *(Color3Value, default RGB 255,170,0)* – Color used for both waypoint markers and beams.
      - `AgentCanJump` *(BoolValue, default true)* – Whether the computed path is allowed to include jumps.
-     - `GroundOffset` *(NumberValue, default half the root part's height)* – Vertical offset applied when snapping destinations to the ground.
+    - `GroundOffset` *(NumberValue, default half the taller of the primary part or entire model)* – Vertical offset applied when snapping destinations to the ground.
    - The script listens for attribute changes at runtime, so you can tweak values live during a Studio playtest.

 3. **Insert the script**